 LOVE OUR VETS is continually looking to build their database of nationwide, peer support groups, so if you know of any ongoing peer support groups for Veteran families, friends, or spouses, send an e-mail containing the name of the group’s contact person, their e-mail and/or phone, website, city, and state to LOVE OUR VETS, or message them on Facebook.

 In addition, LOVE OUR VETS also helps people start support groups in their area.

 If you need help starting a support group, send them an e-mail or Facebook message!

 Visit Know A Vet? for a list of resources for a wide range of issues and resources by zip code.
 Your local VSO can help connect you to other veteran or civilian organizations.
 To find your local VSO visit Know A Vet? and put your zip code in the box toward the top of the home page for your local Federal, State and County resources.

-Watch for future articles from Know A Vet? that will discuss other LGBTQ issues.
+Watch for future articles from Know A Vet? that will discuss how to keep connected after the holidays.

 If this information would help someone you know, show them you are thinking of them by forwarding this email.
 If you received this email from someone and would like to receive your own FREE newsletter click here to sign up.